IBM/maximo-labs/MkDocs/monitor_saas/docs/monitor_anomalies.md

 #Add Alerts Table Card

+##Add Alert Table Card using the UI widget

+1. From the side menu, click `Monitor`
+2. Search for `Your_Initials` and click on the asset type you created.
+3. Click on `robot_daily_summary` tab
+4. Click on `gear icon` top right.
+Choose Edit dashboards
+5. Click on `Alert table`
+6. Title: Robot alerts from the last 24 hours
+7. Time range: `Last 24 hours`
+8. Click `Add card`
+9. Save and Close
+10. You should now have the table in your summary dashboard showing the following Anomaly detection functions scoring.

+##Add Alert Table Card using JSON

 In the previous exercise you visually represented the anomaly alerts as red points on the line chart.
 It's helpful to also see alerts organized in a table so that you can easily prioritize and act on them.

 1. Add a table card that displays the `travel_time_anomaly_alerts` by robots for the last 24 hours.
 Add the following card to your instance dashboard template json.